 |Hawkshead Village from the churchyard|

 Travelling:Turn right out of the village car park, then quickly left at the T junction on the B5285 towards Ambleside.
 After approx 0.5 miles, take the left turn (still the B5285) towards Coniston.
 Continue up the hill for approx 0.8 miles to Hawkshead Hill where there is a right turn to Tarn Hows.
-After approx 200m, there is a T junction where you turn left and then immediate right towards Tan Hows again.
+After approx 200m, there is a T junction where you turn left and then immediate right towards Tarn Hows again.
 This minor road winds up through the trees for approx 0.7 miles before a wonderful panorama opens up with Tarn Hows down on the right and various Lakeland peaks in the distance.
-Just as you leave the trees there is a disabled parking area on the right which provides a fabulous view from the car.
+Just as you leave the trees there is a small free short stay car park on the right which provides a fabulous view from the car.
 The main car park is a short distance beyond the tarn on the left.

 Distance: 9.5 miles Location: Tarn Hows Coordinates: N 54.38708, W 3.03905